 Tonight you will overnight and dine in Cahernane House Hotel.
 After dinner, you might like to retire to the Cellar Bar for a nightcap before bed.

-Stop over at the Blind Piper Pub.
+Stopover at the Blind Piper Pub.
 Here you will have a traditional Irish Pub Lunch.
 Located in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
-Who is the Blind Piper you might ask?
+Who is the Blind Piper, you may ask?
 The Blind Piper is Mici Cumba O'Sullivan, who was born nearby in 1835 and became one of Ireland's most famous pipers.

 Your route today will take you over the famous Cork/Kerry Mountains via the Irish-speaking villages of Ballymakeery & Ballyvourney to the old market town of Macroom, where you will see Macroom Castle.
 Once home to Sir William Penn, whose son later founded the state of Pennsylvania.
 (This is a drive-by only and only noted for historical reasons as the castle is in ruins).

 Travel on to the village of Blarney via the valley of the River Lee.
 Visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
 You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts & produce.

 Today, visit The Rock of Cashel.
 Rising dramatically from the grassy plains of county Tipperary.
 This was the seat of kings and medieval bishops for 900 years and flourished until the early 17th century.
 Brian Ború was crowned King of Munster here in 977, before becoming High King of Ireland in 1002.